bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 70°
-- overcast clouds
+- light rain
-- 87% humidity
+- 86% humidity
 - 10 mph wind

 1 inches of rain in the past 24 hours